ror-community/ror-site/content/blog/2024-08-06-using-ror-for-funder-identification.md

 Several widely used scholarly systems are using ROR IDs to identify and disambiguate funding organizations.
 In this post, we’ll give you a glimpse of how and why these systems use ROR IDs as funder identifiers.

+{{< callout color="green" >}}

+For help with switching to ROR for funder identification in your own system, visit our guide to the [Transition from Open Funder Registry to ROR.](https://ror.readme.io/docs/funder-registry)

+{{< /callout >}}

-If you're reading this post, you probably know that for the last ten years, [the Crossref Open Funder Registry](https://www.crossref.org/services/funder-registry/) (formerly FundRef) has been the default identifier for funding organizations.
+You might already know that for the last ten years, [the Crossref Open Funder Registry](https://www.crossref.org/services/funder-registry/) (formerly FundRef) has been the default identifier for funding organizations.
 You might also know that last fall, Crossref [announced](https://www.crossref.org/blog/open-funder-registry-to-transition-into-research-organization-registry-ror/) "a long-term plan to deprecate the Open Funder Registry" in favor of ROR so that publishing systems and workflows can use one open registry, not two, to identify organizations.

-If you're interested in learning more about that transition, you can consult our [Open Funder Registry transition guide](https://ror.readme.io/docs/funder-registry) or read [previous ROR blog posts](https://ror.org/tags/funders/).
+If you're interested in learning more about that transition, you can consult our guide to the [Transition from Open Funder Registry to ROR](https://ror.readme.io/docs/funder-registry) or read [previous ROR blog posts](https://ror.org/tags/funders/).
 But if you're interested in learning more about **early adopters who are already using ROR to identify funders now**, read on.

 ## Repositories are ahead of the curve